Battle of Dybbøl: Background

 Following the annexation of the Duchy of Schleswig in November 1863 by Danish king Christian IX (who was also the Duke of Schleswig), Prussia and Austria invaded Jutland in January 1864.
 The defending Danish infantry was equipped with French M1822 percussion muskets converted to Minié rifling and with Tapriffel M1864s.
 The Prussian army used the Dreyse needle-gun, a breech-loading rifle.

 Dybbøl had also been the site of a battlefield in the First Schleswig War.
 Dybbøl fort, also called 'Dybbøl Skanser', lies on a short blunt peninsula that defends against access to the fort by land and featured an enclosed pier for the ferry across the Alssund to Sønderborg on the island of Als.
 It was constructed between 1861 and 1864 and consisted of seven large and three smaller redoubts.

 The Dybbøl position was ill-prepared as a result of too much effort expended on fortifying the Danevirke.
 In particular, it lacked safe shelters in the forward line.
 Technological developments in artillery (particularly long-range rifled guns) had made the geography of the position unsuited for a lengthy defense.
 The line had too little depth, and across the waters of the southern inlet (forming the southern part of the peninsula) modern guns could subject the main defensive line to raking fire along its length.
-This meant that not only was the position effectively saturated during the approximately two months of bombardment, but also most of the defending crew had to be withdrawn far behind the line because of attrition by the bombardment and lack of effective shelters, and when the assault was finally initiated, the line was consequently undermanned by tired troops.
+This meant that not only was the position effectively saturated during the approximately two months of bombardment, but also most of the defending crew had to be withdrawn far behind the line because of attrition by the bombardment and lack of effective shelters, and when the assault finally came, the line was consequently undermanned by tired troops.